Ongoing staff training and the humility to acknowledge that there is always more to learn.

 Patricia has always been highly reinforced by helping those around her.
 During her undergrad, she interned at the Center for People with Disabilities, facilitating groups for the blind and visually impaired.
 She earned her BA in Human Services from MSU Denver in 2014 and continued to volunteer at CPWD while working for a local Biofeedback clinic.

-In 2018, she encountered the wonderful world of ABA at Lighthouse Behavior Services.
+In 2018, Patricia encountered the wonderful world of ABA at Lighthouse Behavior Services.
 After working as a Registered Behavior Technician for 2 years, she earned her MA from Ball State University in 2019.
 She has experience working with a variety of special needs including ASD, Down syndrome, Global Developmental Delay, blind/visual impairments and more.
 She is passionate about involving families and other caregivers throughout the therapeutic process so the child and family can achieve optimal success via ABA.
 She enjoys working directly with children and loves watching her clients play, grow, learn new things, tolerate new or difficult tasks, and achieve their full potential.

 Patricia spends her free time hanging out with her pet birds and her partner.

-Taytiana Anderson, Senior RBT
+Taytiana Anderson, RBT

 Taytiana is currently working toward becoming a BCBA.
 She is adopted along with several of her many brothers and sisters.
 She is the third oldest out of 10 siblings.
 She is a Certified Foster Care Helper.